 In the room before your session, feel free to discuss any questions or concerns with the therapist.
 During the massage itself, make yourself as comfortable as possible on the massage table.
 The practitioner will assist you with this, either gently moving you at times or guiding you as to what to do throughout the session (for example, raising your arm or turning over).
 Most people just close their eyes, breathe and completely relax, communicating with the therapist if they need more or less pressure, or anything else relevant to the session.

 Most people feel profoundly relaxed after a massage.
 Some experience immediate alleviation of their long-term aches and pains as well as increased flexibility and movement.
 After an initial period of feeling mildly slower, patients will often experience increased energy and heightened awareness.

 How Do I Make an Appointment?

-Please call our office during regular business hours at (561) 549-9090.
+Please call us 24/7 at (888) 409-8006.
 Our staff will be happy to assist you with.
 If you think massage therapy might be right for you, ask your physician.
 Our physical therapists are ready at any of our offices in Boca Raton, Deerfield Beach, Coral Springs, Plantation and Fort Lauderdale.